 Dr. Faizy is a neuroradiology consultant and board certified radiologist from Hamburg, Germany.
 His interest in research first aroused during his time in the anaesthesiology lab at the University of Essen, where he was working on proteasome research related with sepsis and left ventricular failure.
 He completed his MD at the University of Göttingen and Essen and his PhD at the University of Hamburg, Germany.
 Besides working on the development of advanced quantitative MRI techniques for neuroimaging, his current research interests include stroke imaging, stroke outcome prediction, and vascular imaging in patients with acute stroke.

-He recently joined Dr. Jeremy Heit´s lab at Stanford University as a research scholar.
+He joined Dr. Jeremy Heit´s lab at Stanford University as a research scholar.

 Reza Kabiri, BS

 Visiting Research Associate